cloudkite-io/terraform-modules/README.md

 # Terraform Modules

-This repo contains [Terraform](https://www.terraform.io/docs/configuration/modules.html) modules for building and maintaing cloud infrastructure.
+This repo contains [Terraform](https://www.terraform.io/docs/configuration/modules.html) modules for building and maintaining cloud infrastructure.

 These modules are opinionated based on what we consider good defaults.